inductiva/inductiva/tutorials/simulators/CP2K.md

 For comparison, the same simulation takes **1 minute and 15 seconds** on a similar local machine with a 16 virtual CPUs (Ryzen 7 7700X).
-This performance difference is expected, as cloud CPUs typically have lower clock speeds compared to high-performance desktop processors, prioritizing energy efficiency and density over raw speed.
+This performance difference is expected, as cloud CPUs typically have lower clock speeds compared to regular desktop processors, prioritizing energy efficiency and density over raw speed.

 However, increasing the number of vCPUs on this cloud machine can improve this